 So you had this idea of all the adventures that you would like to go on with your furry friend and how you would go hiking, cycling, backpacking and all those other fun things.
 And now your pup just wants to stay inside, sleep and pretty much doesn’t do anything?
-So you’re wondering if your dog is just super lazy.
-Or might he be bored and just not interested in going on adventures so much?
+If this is the case, you’ve probably started wondering: is my dog bored or tired?
+Or is he just a really lazy one?
+In this post I’ll show you the different signs so you always know how to react appropriately.

 Some dogs are lazier than others by nature.
 Some example of less active small breeds include the following: